lgrammel/js-agent/README.md

   - Create templates for text prompts and chat prompts
 - Actions and Tools
   - Read file, write file, run command, use programmable search engine, summarize website according to topic, ask user for input
+  - Optional agent/executor separation (e.g. run the executor in a sandbox environment such as a Docker container)
 - Text functions
   - Extract text from webpage
   - Split text into chunks